foundriesio/docs/source/getting-started/flash-device/index.rst

       1. Determine the disk you want to flash by finding the device with the ``SIZE`` that matches your SD card in the list below.
 Be sure to ignore partitions (lines without the * in the ``SIZE``).
-Save the ``IDENTIFIER`` for your SD card device to be used in a later step as the disk path.
-E.G:
+Save the ``IDENTIFIER`` for your SD card device to be used in a later step as the disk path. e.g:
          ``/dev/disk3``::

            diskutil list